Peer-to-peer

 Peer-to-peer (P2P) computing or networking is a distributed application architecture that partitions tasks or workloads between peers.
-Peers are equally privileged, equipotent participants in the network.
-They are said to form a peer-to-peer network of nodes.
+Peers are equally privileged, equipotent participants in the network, forming a peer-to-peer network of nodes.
+In addition, a personal area network (PAN) is also in nature a type of decentralized peer-to-peer network typically between two devices.

-Peers make a portion of their resources, such as processing power, disk storage or network bandwidth, directly available to other network participants, without the need for central coordination by servers or stable hosts.
+Peers make a portion of their resources, such as processing power, disk storage, or network bandwidth, directly available to other network participants, without the need for central coordination by servers or stable hosts.
 Peers are both suppliers and consumers of resources, in contrast to the traditional client–server model in which the consumption and supply of resources are divided.

-While P2P systems had previously been used in many application domains, the architecture was popularized by the file sharing system Napster, originally released in 1999.
+While P2P systems had previously been used in many application domains, the architecture was popularized by the Internet file sharing system Napster, originally released in 1999.
+P2P is used in many protocols such as BitTorrent file sharing over the Internet and in personal networks like Miracast displaying and Bluetooth radio.
 The concept has inspired new structures and philosophies in many areas of human interaction.
 In such social contexts, peer-to-peer as a meme refers to the egalitarian social networking that has emerged throughout society, enabled by Internet technologies in general.